brokolja/yafbp/README.md

 * No Sass because Less is more javascript.
 * No icon-fonts because inline-SVGs are scriptable/stylable.
 * No hassle with CORS in development.
-* No time to press Shift + Tab + R for reloading a Browser.
+* No time to for manually reloading a Browser.
 * No time to write all these browser-prefixes.
-* Optimizing images?
-Thats not my job.
+* No time for manually optimizing images.

 ## Features ##